 The faculty will complete annual performance reviews for each student each spring.
 In preparation for this review, you will complete a progress report, give it to your advisor for a signature, and submit it to the Committee by the date requested, usually in March-April.
 Failure to do so may result in you being placed on probation.
 Your advisor will summarize the Committee's comments and add further information to your report.
 Your advisor will meet with you to deliver individualized feedback regarding your progress and the Committee's comments.
 If the Student Performance Review Committee judges that you are not making adequate progress, it will request that within a 30-day period you develop a timeline with your advisor for completing the remaining degree requirements.
-Failure to develop and adhere to the proposed timeline will result in appropriate consequences.
+Failure to develop and adhere to the proposed timeline will result in appropriate consequences, which can include being placed on academic probation and or dismissed from the program.